alxp/islandty/README.md

 Islandty builds a static web site from a CSV or Google Sheets document input file formatted for [Islandora Workbench](https://github.com/mjordan/islandora_workbench), built on the
 [Eleventy](https://www.11ty.dev) platform.

-So if you use Islandora Workbench to populate an Islandora site you can use the same input files to generate a static website.
+So if you use Islandora Workbench with Islandora, you can use the same input files to generate a static website.

 ## Features